-For the purposes of the cost estimate, it is assumed the field investigation will be completed within one, six-hour-day.
-The concrete sampling is currently proposed for August 2024 in the project schedule.
+For the purposes of the cost estimate, it is assumed Geosyntec's field investigation will be completed within one, six-hour-day.
 It is assumed the concrete sampling can be completed within two, eight-hour-days.
 The concrete testing by MTC is expected to be completed within four to six weeks after sampling.